How to come up with a business name

 - Invent a new word or intentionally misspell one (for example, Xero)

-Check your business names and get some feedback
+Check your business names and get feedback

-- Search official registries: Check company name databases, trademark registers, and domain registrars to confirm availability
+- Search official registries: check company name databases, trademark registers, and domain registrars to confirm availability

-- Run a Google search: See what currently appears for each name and whether there's potential for confusion
+- Run a Google search: see what currently appears for each name and whether there's potential for confusion

-- Gather feedback: Ask trusted friends, family, and colleagues which name they'd remember without writing it down
+- Gather feedback: ask trusted friends, family, and colleagues which name they'd remember without writing it down

-- Test search behaviour: Ask people which name they'd click on when searching for your type of product or service
+- Test search behaviour: ask people which name they'd click on when searching for your type of product or service

 Using business name generators and AI tools